SabaLab/diffEnrich/README.md

 In 2012 KEGG released its first application programming interface (API), and has been adding features and functionality ever since.
 There are benefits to using an API.
-First, API’s like KEGG’s allow users to perform customized analyses with the most up-t-date versions of the data contained in the data base.
+First, API’s like KEGG’s allow users to perform customized analyses with the most up-to-date versions of the data contained in the data base.
 In addition, accessing the KEGG API is very easy using statistical programming tools like R or Python and integrating data pulls into user’s code makes the program reproducible.
 To further enforce reproducibilty *diffEnrich* adds a date and KEGG realease tag to all data files it generates from accessing the API.
 For